Estimated read time: 9 minutes

 - I communicate quickly.
 Yes, sometimes that leads to saying something not vetted or thought-through for 19 days.
 It does allow me to be authentic.
 I do reserve the right to change my opinion.

-Protecting our brand in this digital world – which connects more and more with our offline selves – isn’t actually about building up that wall to keep out intruders.
+Protecting our brand in this still new digital world – which connects more and more with our offline selves – isn’t actually about building up that wall to keep out intruders.
 It’s about:

 - Understanding what we stand for.